ash-weaver/eve-online-general-store-helper/readme.md

 ## Setup
 ### Crontab
-I am running the regular data pulls from my webserver using cron.
+My webserver is running the regular data pulls using cron.
 Add the following to the crontab:

-`30 * * * * python3 /home/ash/eve-online-general-store-helper/system_kills.py`.
+`30 * * * * python3 /home/ash/eve-online-general-store-helper/hourly_requests.py`.

 See [this tutorial](https://ostechnix.com/a-beginners-guide-to-cron-jobs/) for more information.